vidyagames998/vidyagames998.github.io/eldenring/index.md

 I would recommend avoiding all the dungeons and battles for now and just run around on your horse and get stronger first.

-There are occasionally blue towers sometimes with small puzzles you should solve, it's worth climbing a couple to be able to equip more spells at once, but as a strength build you really have little use for them.
+There are occasionally blue towers sometimes with small puzzles you can solve, it's worth climbing a couple to be able to equip more spells at once, but as a strength build you really have little use for them.

-Armor means almost nothing for early and mid game and is mostly cosmetic.
-You can't upgrade it.
 You should pick up and use better heavier armor as you gain endurance in late game.

 Weapons should only be upgraded when you are absolutely certain this is the weapon you want.
+I would stick with the Golden Halberd for your somber and Nightriders Graive for your regular smithing stones.

-Doing so will require either somber or regular smithing stones.
-Somber weapons are way easier to level until you have access to easy to grind money and the smithing stone bell bearing 1 and 2.
-Remember spend money and stones very carefully or you will be in a for a rough time of grinding low level enemies.
+Upgrading weapons withh require either somber or regular smithing stones.
+Somber weapons are way easier to level until you have access to easy to grind money and the smithing stone bell bearing 1,2, and 3.
+I'm mentioning it again because its really important.
+Remember to spend money and stones very carefully or you will be in a for a rough time of grinding low level enemies.

-If you keep heading east from the Saintsbridge grace you will find a purple boat boss that is tough, skip them, then a church with an enemy that will ambush you that you can also skip, these exist at random places throughout the map and it's best to run away until you are very strong, then keep heading east and you will enter this red area of the map called Caelid where all the enemies are super strong and everything will really try to kill you.
+If you keep heading east from the Saintsbridge grace you will find a purple boat boss that is tough, skip them.
+Then a stonesword key door to the right of boss.
+Go inside and grab the green turtle talisman.
+Keep heading east and you will see a church with an enemy that will ambush that's worth skipping.
+These ambushes exist at random places throughout the map and it's best to run away until you are very strong, then keep heading east and you will enter this red area of the map called Caelid where all the enemies are super strong and everything will really try to kill you.
 I would just keep running till you find the Rotview Balcony grace and rest.
-This area is great for finding lots of money to get stronger.

 Now that we finally explored outside the main area.
 Melina thinks we're cool enough to join the roundtable and we can talk to a bunch of npcs.